tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 https://www.nbc.ca/content/dam/bnc/en/rates-and-analysis/economic-analysis/housing-affordability.pdf
 ## **Questions with data:**

-- Which province is the best province to purchase a house in for investment/personal purposes?
+- Which province is the best province to purchase a house in for investment/personal purposes?-tableau

-- How does household income determine housing selection and location?
+- How does household income determine housing selection and location?-reg/dec tree

 - ?How does immigration effect the residential property price index across Canada?